“Immigrants From Where?”

 Lastly, the final image from Alec says that immigrants founded more than half of unicorn companies.
 Again, the National Foundation for American Policy is kind enough to provide us with the place of origin of the founders (Anderson, 2022, Table 5).
 As with top AI companies, I compared the same countries relative to their share of total H-1B beneficiaries but with the cutoff year at 2022 instead of 2023, and lo and behold, would you guess what the results are:

-India is the most underrepresented, followed by China, while the United Kingdom, Canada, and France are overrepresented to varying degrees.
-Again, it’s incredible how remarkably consistent these findings are.
 All of this also corroborates with Nager et al. (2016) which measured innovation via R&D awards and triadic patents for large tech companies, life sciences, information technology, and material sciences.
 When looking at the foreign-born population, Europeans and Asians are both extremely innovative, but Europeans especially so—with a rate of representation of 8.2 vs. 4.5 for Asians.

 The innovation rate is greatly reduced in the native-born, but among them, whites are still more innovative than Asians:

-Given that India is the largest beneficiary of H-1B visas but underperforms so severely compared to European migrants, it’s entirely a fair question to ask why exactly certain people seem so eager to bring more of them over.
-If you genuinely care about skilled legal immigration, an expansion of the current system is a terrible way to go about doing so (see Arctotherium, 2024a; Whitfeld, 2023).
-With regards to Indian immigrants in particular, they are essentially a hostile elite in the making that will destroy the very same values that made the United States so successful in the first place, and any economic gain from having them in the country will diminish the more that are admitted (Arctotherium, 2024b).
-Either massively reform the current system or stop pretending like the goal is about recruiting “high-skilled immigrants”, that is evidently not the case.
+So, taking the evidence altogether, given that India is the largest beneficiary of H-1B visas but underperforms so severely compared to European immigrants, it’s entirely a fair question to ask why exactly certain people seem so eager to bring more of them over.
+If you genuinely care about skilled legal immigration, an expansion of the current system is a terrible way to go about doing so.
+With regards to Indian immigrants in particular, there are numerous dangers with admitting more of them purely on the basis that they are “high-skilled”, as Arctotherium explains in his excellent essay.
+The main points are as follows:

 Addendum